Afghanistan: LGBTQ people fear for their lives under Taliban rule | DW | 10.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Less than a month after they returned to power, the Taliban have begun going after LGBTQ individuals in Afghanistan.
-Members of the community reflect on their fears and the brief moments of freedom they used to have.
+Less than a month after they returned to power, the Taliban have begun going after LGBTQ people in Afghanistan.
+Members of this group reflect on their fears and the brief moments of freedom they used to have.

 The LGBTQ community in Afghanistan has always lived a secret life because homosexuality is considered immoral and un-Islamic in the country